python-trio/trio/docs/source/design.rst

 something useful done).

-And second, a function which sometimes counts as cancel/schedule point, and sometimes doesn't, is the worst of both worlds: you pay the costs of having to prepare for cancellation or interleaving, but can't count on it to meet latency requirements.
+And second, a function which sometimes counts as cancel/schedule point, and sometimes doesn't, is the worst of both worlds: you have put in the effort to make sure your code handles cancellation or interleaving correctly, but you can't count on it to help meet latency requirements.

 The goal then is to come up with a set of API conventions that make it easy for users to deal with all this.
 Trio's solution is:

-Rule 1: to reduce the number of concepts to keep track, we collapse cancel points and schedule points together.
+Rule 1: to reduce the number of concepts to keep track of, we collapse cancel points and schedule points together.
 Every point that is a cancel point is also a schedule point and vice versa.
 These are distinct concepts both theoretically and in the actual implementation, but we hide that distinction from the user so that there's only one concept they need to keep track of.
-(Exception: there are hazmat APIs that deal with the two concepts separately.)
+(Exception: there are :mod:`trio.hazmat` APIs that deal with the two concepts separately.)

 Rule 2: Cancel+schedule points are determined *statically*.
 A trio primitive is either *always* a cancel+schedule point, or *never* a